LucasRoig/dotfiles-wsl/README.md

 * zsh-syntax-highlighting
 * zsh-autocomplete

-I use the catppuccin mocha theme so you can choose to install it or keep the default theme for the following tools :
+I use the catppuccin mocha theme so it will be installed by default.
+I plan to add options for you to choose wether you want to install it or keep the default theme for the following tools :

 * TODO